gamblevore/speedie/Documentation/jbin.md

     // pretend this is a long string. printline msg.render

 So you get back a `Message` object, containing the parsed result of that string.
 And it will parse faster than if it were a jeebox string.
+You can even digest files, that were originally in textual-jeebox.

+	|| msg = file://MyFile.box ~ parse
+    // Reads MyFile.box at compile-time, then parses and converts to a jbin string
+    // finally, at run-time, the jbin string gets parsed. printline msg